jzk-dev/Q3DN3D_MAP/README.md

 These textures has no transparency.
 I used Krita to change the color black to transparent.
 After saving the TGA on Krita, you must convert it using XnConvert, otherwise the image wll be upsidown.

-If you want to play DN3D I recommend [https://hduke.neocities.org/](HDuke)
+If you want to play DN3D on Windows 11 I recommend [HDuke](https://hduke.neocities.org/)